-a. academic year: the period from 1 September till 31 August of the following calendar year b.
+a. academic year: the period from 1 September until 31 August of the following calendar year; b.
 Act: the Higher Education and Scientific Research Act (in Dutch, the WHW), Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended since; С. Annex the appendix which forms part of these Teaching and Examination Regulations; d.
-Board of Examiners: the programme's Board of Examiners, which has been installed in accordance with Article 7.12 of the Act; e. cohort: the group of students who have registered for a degree programme for the first time in a given academic year; f. course (or: 'subject'): a unit of study within the programme, as stipulated in Article 7.3, sections 2 and 3 of the Act, with which an examination is associated. g. credit: a European Credit (EC) awarded in line with the European Credit Transfer System (ECTS); one credit denotes a study load of 28 hours; h. (component) partial examination: an assessment of the knowledge, insight and skills of a student in relation to a component within a course, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners; i. degree: an academic title conferred by universities and colleges as an indication of the completion of a course of study, or as an honorary recognition of achievement; j. degree audit (or programme): the evaluation in which, in accordance with Article 7.10 of the Act, the Board of Examiners determines whether all examinations in the subjects of the degree programme have been successfully completed; k. disability: all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals; Ι. education registration system: the current education registration system is Osiris; m. examination: an assessment of the knowledge, insight and skills of a student in relation to a course, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners; n. examiner: the individual who, in line with Article 7.12, Subsection 3 of the Act, has been appointed by the Board of Examiners to set the examinations; Ο. institute: Delft University of Technology; p. interim examination: the assessment of the examinee's knowledge, insight and skills and the results of the assessment as referred to in Section 7.10, first subsection of the WHW; q. first academic year: the first period of the programme with a study load of 60 credits, as specified in Article 7.8b subsection 8 of the Act; r. learning management platform: the current learning management platform is Brightspace;
+Board of Examiners: the programme's Board of Examiners, which has been installed in accordance with Article 7.12 of the Act; e. cohort: the group of students who have registered for a degree programme for the first time in a given academic year; f. course (or: 'subject'): a unit of study within the programme, as stipulated in Article 7.3, Sections 2 and 3 of the Act, with which an examination is associated; g. credit: a European Credit (EC) awarded in line with the European Credit Transfer System (ECTS); one credit denotes a study load of 28 hours; h. (component) partial examination: the test, in which, in accordance with Article 7.10 of the Act, the Board of Examiners determines whether all examinations in the courses of the degree programme have been successfully completed; i. degree: an academic title conferred by universities and colleges as an indication of the completion of a course of study, or as an honorary recognition of achievement; j. degree audit (or programme): the evaluation in which, in accordance with Article 7.10 of the Act, the Board of Examiners determines whether all examinations in the subjects of the degree programme have been successfully completed; k. disability: all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals; Ι. education registration system: the current education registration system is Osiris; m. examination: an assessment of the knowledge, insight and skills of a student in relation to a course, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners; n. examiner: the individual who, in line with Article 7.12, Subsection 3 of the Act, has been appointed by the Board of Examiners to set the examinations; Ο. institute: Delft University of Technology; p. interim examination: the assessment of the examinee's knowledge, insight and skills and the results of the assessment as referred to in Section 7.10, first subsection of the WHW; q. first academic year: the first period of the programme with a study load of 60 credits, as specified in Article 7.8b of subsection 8 of the Act; r. learning management platform: the current learning management platform is Brightspace;